- Location: Siddhtek, Jalalpur, Karjat, Maharashtra 414403

 - The Siddhatek Ganpati Mandir made of black stones faces the north direction.

 - The Garbhagriha or the Temple is 15ft in height and 10 ft in width.
-It has Jaya-Vijaya, as the gatekeepers of Vishnu’s home adjoining the main idol of Siddhivinayaka.
+It has Jaya-Vijaya, as the gatekeeper of Vishnu’s home adjoining the main idol of Siddhivinayaka.

-- The Siddhatek Ganpati Mandir has a dome-shaped ceiling and the deity and the Ganesha image is self-existent.
+- The Siddhatek Ganpati Mandir has a dome-shaped ceiling and the deity and the Ganesha image are self-existent.
 This is a natural icon in the form of an elephant.

 - The Temple also has a Shiva – Panchayatana along with a Temple dedicated to Goddess Shivai.

 - Devotees can see the icon seated cross-legged with his consort Siddhi located nearby.
 The Almighty remains covered with flower garlands and sindoor paste.

 - The Hindu-style architecture of Siddhatek Ganpati Temple.